cobbzilla/mobiletto/README.md

 directories/files unless they also knew your encryption key or had otherwise successfully cracked the encryption.
 All bets are off then!

+# Alternate usage
-# Alternate usage: import fully scoped module and use `connect`
+Import the fully-scoped module and use the `connect` function:

     const storage = require('mobiletto')
     const s3 = await storage.connect('s3', aws_key, aws_secret, {bucket: 'bk', region: 'us-east-1'})